Jaime Munguía: Munguía vs. Szeremeta

 On 19 June 2021, Munguía faced former world title challenger Kamil Szeremeta who had taken the fight on short notice.
 Munguía won the fight via sixth-round corner retirement.
 Now ranked number 1 by the WBC and WBO, he said, “I would like to [fight for a world title] by the end of the year.
 If not, a battle between Mexico and Puerto Rico with Gabriel Rosado [who had knocked out Bektemir Melikuziev on the undercard], he looked really good tonight.”

-Munguía vs. Rosado
+Munguía vs. Ballard, Rosado

 Munguía was scheduled to make his first WBO Inter-Continental middleweight title defense against the 41-fight veteran Gabriel Rosado on November 13, 2021, at the Honda Center in Anaheim, California.
 Munguía entered the fight as the significant betting favorite, with most odds-makers having him -700 or -750 betting favorite.
 Munguía won the fight by unanimous decision, with scores of 118-110, 119-109 and 117-111.
 He landed 328 total punches to Rosado's 154, and successfully connected with 50% of his power shots.